BWL Tree Trimming

 Customers often ask about having their electric service converted to underground to eliminate the need for tree trimming.
 Installing underground facilities may require boring under or near trees, which can damage the root system of the tree.
 Please keep in mind, if a tree is planted over our underground service and the service fails, the tree may have to be removed to access the underground cable.
 Underground electric is also more expensive and not always possible to install.

-The BWL does not remove wood or wood debris from tree trimming activities, including after a storm.
-Individuals have expressed an interest in salvaging wood from the BWL’s tree trimming activities.
+If you would like BWL to remove tree debris after regular maintenance tree trimming, please use this form to place a request.
+Otherwise, these individuals have expressed an interest in salvaging wood from the BWL’s tree trimming activities.
 Customers can contact individuals available and willing to salvage wood from customer properties.
 The BWL makes no recommendations of these individuals, and customers should make arrangements at their own risk.

 - Paul Putnam: 517-749-8944